aliceminotto/lab_journal/lab_journal_february.md

 * [This](https://computing.llnl.gov/linux/slurm/squeue.html) may be useful to use SLURM

 * software node is active, the warning was there by mistake. it can be accessed just like for hpc.

+* fixed a mistake in c der notebook (concatenating string and llst on line 76) and add some print as a debigging tool. (it failed). launche again with the modifications. updated in github repo.

+* simulation for DT5000 finally runing

+* put the contact and email in TSL traing website in contact page too